cheng33c/sicp/README.md

 #lang planet neil/sicp
 </code>

 Maybe you can't run 2.2.2(Graphical language) programs because it needs racket gui.
+All files end with O means other solutions.
+Most of these solutions aren't solved by me.